Linear Circuit Analysis

 Consider an arbitrary lumped network that has $b$ branches and $n$ nodes.
 Suppose that to each branch we assign arbitrarily a branch potential difference $V_k(t)$ and a branch current $I_k(t)$ for $k=1,...,b$ that are measured with respect to arbitrarily picked associated reference directions.
 Tellegen's theorem states that $$\begin{equation}\sum_{k=1}^{b}{V_k(t) I_k(t)}=0\end{equation}$$

-Tellegen's theorem shows that, if KVL and KCL are satisfied, the algebraic sum of the powers dissipated by an isolated electric circuit is equal to 0.
+Tellegen's theorem can be proved using KVL and KCL and shows that the algebraic sum of the powers dissipated by an isolated electric circuit is equal to 0.
 In other words, the total power dissipated in a circuit is equal to the total power generated in the circuit.
+The theorem is a direct application of the law of conservation of energy and applies to any circuit with arbitrary elements, including linear, nonlinear, or time-varying components.

 Energy Dissipated